remeniuk/sbt-netbeans-plugin/README.md

         [info] Total time: 0 s, completed Apr 20, 2011 11:27:13 PM

 **Now you can open your SBT project in Netbeans!**

+By default, every time SBT `update` task is called, Netbeans project classpaths are updated.
+To turn this behavior off, you will need to override `refreshNetbeansOnUpdate` in the project definition:

+        def refreshNetbeansOnUpdate = false

+Hereafter, every time you add a dependency through SBT, you'll have to call `netbeans-update-dependencies` to update the classpaths.
+When you add a sub-project, Netbeans configs need to be updated:

+        > netbeans-update-profile

 In order to remove Netbeans artifacts from the project folder, you may use `netbeans-remove-profile` task: